CONSTITUTION AND BY-LAWS

 Section 1.
 Nominating Committee

-Approximately four months prior to the Annual Business Meeting the President shall name a Nominating Committee of at least five members in accordance with the requirements of Article VI, Section 8A, Nominating Committee, and shall appoint the Chairperson.
-The Board may make recommendations to the President about members of the Nominating Committee and shall approve the committee members named by the President.
+The President shall name a Nominating Committee by October 1.
+The committee of at least five members in accordance with the requirements of Article VI, Section 8A, Nominating Committee, and shall be nominated by the Chairperson.
+The Board may make recommendations to the Chairperson about members of the Nominating Committee and shall approve the committee members named by the Chairperson.

 The two members to be appointed in even-numbered years will serve a one-year term beginning in 2013, and be eligible for re-appointment in 2014 as long as such an appointment will not allow their consecutive years of service to exceed six years.